blankRiot96/axedit/README.md

 - Syntax highlighting self implemented (for now)
 - 20+ Themes available - Gruvbox, Catppuccin, One Dark, Rosepine etc.
 - Font, Opacity, On Save hooks, Manner of squiggly lines and Theme are configurable.
 See [config.toml](https://github.com/blankRiot96/axedit/blob/main/axedit/assets/data/default_config/config.toml)
+- Detects your Python environment based on the shell you launch `axedit` from and uses it accordingly for autocomplete

 ### Modal Bindings